steveive8/Linear-Algebra/Lec 2 - Elmination with Matrices.md

 ## Inverse

-So let me make the first step at what's the inverse matrix?
+So let me make the first step.
+What's the inverse matrix?

-All the matrices you've seen on this board have inverses.
+All the matrices you've seen today have inverses.

 I didn't write any bad matrices down.